Skip to content

 16

 You'll wish every day was Easter with these traditional sultana, currant and spice-flavoured hot cross buns.
 A favourite with everyone, especially scrumptious served hot from the oven (and if you have no breadmaker, no worries, just use a bowl).
+Our most popular hot cross bun recipe!

 Keep my screen awake